mkock/autobot/README.md

 vehicles, there is a regular need for performing lookups based on license plate numbers and other car master data.

 These lookups are rarely free - in fact, the services that provide them often charge a fee per lookup.
-To save money on lookups, it becomes prudent to not only cache the results, but also to create our own vehicle database if possible.
+To save money on lookups, it becomes prudent to not only cache the results, but also to create our own vehicle database.

 Autobot is the answer to these needs.